LincaMarius/ISAP-1_Control_Unit/README.md

 This project helps build another project I made: https://github.com/LincaMarius/ISAP-1_Logisim

-where I build and test the functionality of the ISAP-1 computer using the Logisim program.
+where I build and test the functionality of the ISAP-1 computer using the Logisim software.

 ## ISAP-1 Model A Version 1